mvrdevelopment/spec/mvr-spec.md

 ### Node Definition: Symdef

 This node contains the graphics so the scene can refer to this, thus optimizing repetition of the geometry.
 The child objects are located within a local coordinate system.
+The defined Symdef Node Attributes are specified in Table 8.

 Node name: `Symdef`